milhcbt/microservice-training/demo05/README.md

 # Demo 05
 ## Description
-This demo is a simple web application that uses 3 application to display a web page with a greeting, the current time, and the name of the host(user). this version of demo contain 3 application, hello in python, world in java and time in golang. all tree application will be run in docker container, and we will use docker-compose to run all of them. each application accessed through traefik reverse proxy, so we can access all application through one port.
+This demo is a simple web application that combine 3 applications to display a web page with a greeting, the current time, and the name of the host(user). this version of demo contain 3 applications, hello in python, world in java and time in golang. all tree application will be run in docker container, and we will use docker-compose to run all of them. each application accessed through traefik reverse proxy, so we can access all application through one port.

 Traefik is an open-source Edge Router that makes publishing your services a fun and easy experience.
 It receives requests on behalf of your system and finds out which components are responsible for handling them.
-Traefik role on micrservice architecture is as reverse proxy, so we can access all application through one port.
+Traefik role on micrservice architecture is as reverse proxy, so we can access all application through one port. further information about traefik can be found [here](https://doc.traefik.io/traefik/)

 ## Requirement
 - Docker and Docker Compose, tested with Docker version 20.10.8, build 3967b7d and docker-compose version 1.29.2